carloscortonc/cli-er/README.md

 **Default**: `packageJson.description`

 ### `debug`
 Enable debug mode.
 This is intended for the development phase of the cli.
+It will:
-It will print verbose errors when a script in not found in the expected path during [`Cli.run`](#runargs).
+- Print verbose errors when a script in not found in the expected path during [`Cli.run`](#runargs).
+- **Print warnings for deprecated properties/methods**, useful for detecting and applying these changes before updating to the next version.

 Its value can also be configured using an enviroment variable:
 ```shell
 $ CLIER_DEBUG=1 node cli.js
 ```